Home / Careers / Las Cruces

 The Salary Picture: Where Las Cruces Stands

-First, let's talk numbers.
-According to the U.S. Bureau of Labor Statistics (BLS) and regional wage data for the Las Cruces metropolitan area, the financial landscape for pharmacists is defined by the following:
+According to the U.S. Bureau of Labor Statistics (BLS) for the Las Cruces metropolitan area (May 2023), the landscape looks like this:

 Las Cruces $131,663